 Dr. Andrew Katz

-Dr. Andrew Katz leads the research methodology team at Tabbi Research.
-He holds a Ph.D. in Engineering Education from Purdue University and has published extensively on AI applications in qualitative research.
+Dr. Andrew Katz is CEO and co-founder of Tabbi Research.
+He holds a Ph.D. in Engineering Education from Purdue University and is lead author of the GATOS methodology for AI-assisted thematic analysis.